 There's an entire universe dedicated to making the most out of credit cards rewards programs.
 Dive in and dig up some travel deals, tips, and tricks of your own.
 Check out The Points Guy as a starting point.

 Improve Public Speaking Skills

 Public speaking may not be everyone's favorite thing, but there are so many instances where we just need to it.
 From giving a school or work presentation to making a toast at a friend's wedding, finding confidence and ease with public speaking can only help us.
 Toastmasters, for example, has chapter organizations throughout the country, and they're all about helping people perfect their public speaking skills.

 From research to planning to booking your next adventure, we definitely think organizing a trip counts as a hobby.
 Whether you want something active and adrenaline-packed (ATVing through the Sonoran Desert in Arizona, perhaps?), prefer something more relaxed (sprawled out on a beach blanket in California), or crave multicultural eats in the city (what's up Toronto?), don't let those vacation days go to waste.

 With all of the writing and communicating we do online, putting pen to paper feels entirely novel.
 Refresh your cursive writing skills, then create your signature font with a calligraphy hobby.
 Grab a set of brush pens, learn the basic strokes first—and practice, practice, practice.

-A great way to spend more time outside is with bird watching.
-Invest in a pair of binoculars, a local or regional bird guide to help you identify birds by look, song or call, and you can basically participate in this hobby anytime and anywhere.
+A great way to spend more time outside is with bird-watching.
+Invest in a pair of binoculars as well as a local or regional bird guide to help you identify birds by look, song or call, and you can basically participate in this hobby anytime and anywhere.

 Perfect Magic Tricks